 As a key focus of our sustainability strategy, we will be enhancing our efforts in promoting product responsibility in all the regions we serve.
 In the past few years, we’ve already moved from an ad hoc approach to delivering safe use trainings towards a more targeted and coordinated approach that increases overall outreach.

 Going forward we’ll continue to transparently report annually our progress on trainings and other initiatives that ensure the customers we serve have the necessary information to use our products safely and sustainably.
+Learn about our Product Stewardship Efforts in our 2019 Sustainability Report.

 Product responsibility in practice on the Damianshof ForwardFarm